reglue4go/docs/stringable/README.md

 ## Unit Testing Matrix

+> This package has been successfully tested on the following platform versions.

 | golang | ubuntu | macos | windows |
 | :----- | :----: | :---: | :-----: |
 | 1.18.x |   ✓    |   ✓   |    ✓    |